blue-yonder/devpi-plumber/README.rst

         devpi.upload('path_to_package')

 To make it easier to perform operations which require a volatile index, there is a context manager that allows to ensure the volatility of it.
-By default is raises a ``DevpiClientError`` if used on non-volatile indices.
-Using its `force` parameter you can safely make the index volatile while ensuring the non-volatility is recreated afterwards.
+At the end of the scope it will recreate the original volatility state of the index.

 .. code:: python

-    with volatile_index(client, 'user/prodindex', force=True):
+    with volatile_index(client, 'user/prodindex'):
         devpi.remove('broken_package')

 License